 Prize draws are a good way to encourage student interest in the NSS.
-However, taking the NSS cannot be made an explicit condition to enter the prize draw, as this has the potential to influence responses to the survey.
+However, taking the NSS cannot be made an explicit condition to enter the prize draw, as all students eligible to take the NSS can enter, not just those who complete the survey.

-Do not link the NSS to league tables, job prospects and the perceived value of students' degrees.
+161. Do not link the NSS to league tables, job prospects and the perceived value of students' degrees.